 Here’s the best homemade creamy tomato soup recipe I’ve found.
 Instant Pot Creamy Tomato Dill Soup is a quick tomato soup recipe made with canned tomatoes.

-Not exactly a healthy tomato soup because of the cream, you’ll find it to be a warm, comforting and satisfying soup that your Instant Pot can have ready in mere minutes.
+Though it’s not exactly a healthy tomato soup because of the cream, you’ll find it to be a warm, comforting and satisfying soup that your Instant Pot can have ready in mere minutes.

 Instant Pot Creamy Tomato Dill Soup Recipe